grishavanika/grishavanika.github.io/ue/ue_unofficial_docs.md

  * [common user plugin in unreal engine for lyra sample game](https://dev.epicgames.com/documentation/en-us/unreal-engine/common-user-plugin-in-unreal-engine-for-lyra-sample-game?application_version=5.0)
  * [communicating with media components from unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/communicating-with-media-components-from-unreal-engine?application_version=5.0)
  * [compiler overview for blueprints visual scripting in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/compiler-overview-for-blueprints-visual-scripting-in-unreal-engine?application_version=5.0)
+   * FKismetCompilerContext : The class that does the work of compilation.
+A new instance is spawned for each compile
+   * FKismetFunctionContext : Holds the information for compiling a single function
+   * FKismetCompiledStatement : Unit of work in the compiler.
+The compiler translates nodes into a set of compiled statements, which the backend translates into bytecode operations
+   * FKismetTerm : A terminal in the graph (literal, const, or variable reference)
+   * You can also make your own terms in a NodeHandlingFunctor for scratch variables, intermediate results, etc
+   * Clean the Class: CleanAndSanitizeClass(), reset UBlueprintGeneratedClass
+   * Create Class Properties: creates UProperties on the UClass's scope; CreateClassVariablesFromBlueprint()
+   * Create Function List: PrecompileFunction()
+   * Process Event Graphs: CreateAndProcessUberGraph()/FKismetFunctionContext
+   * Process Function Graphs: ProcessOneFunctionGraph()/FKismetFunctionContext
+   * Pre-compile Functions: PrecompileFunction()
+   * Bind and Link the Class: compiler is aware of all of the UProperties and UFunctions for the class + Class Default Object (CDO)
+   * Compile Functions: Compile()
+   * Finish Compiling Class
+   * Backend Emits Generated Code: FKismetCompilerVMBackend - Converts FKCS to UnrealScript VM bytecode which are then serialized into the function's script array
+   * Copy Class Default Object Properties
+   * Re-instance: re-instance all objects with the class that were just compiled; uses a TObjectIterator to find all instances of the class, spawn a new one/etc.
  * [compiler results in the blueprints visual scripting editor for unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/compiler-results-in-the-blueprints-visual-scripting-editor-for-unreal-engine?application_version=5.0)
    * navigate/clear/hover Blueprint compile results (from Window menu)
  * [compiling game projects in unreal engine using cplusplus](https://dev.epicgames.com/documentation/en-us/unreal-engine/compiling-game-projects-in-unreal-engine-using-cplusplus?application_version=5.0)